-Car title loans are more expensive than most other loans, there is no getting around that fact.
+Car title loans are generally more expensive than most other loans, there is no getting around that fact.
 Even the best car title loans usually cost more, sometimes much more, to repay than most other loans.
 This doesn’t mean you can’t find an affordable car title loan.

 Why?
 What will happen if you try to use a title loan as a long term solution?
 Then answer is simple.
 Title loans have high interest rates when compared to other forms of credit.